le-harivansh/nestradamus/README.md

 yarn run test:cli:unit
 ```

+#### Testing services

+CRUD services that make heavy use of the database should use [MongooseMemoryServer](https://github.com/nodkz/mongodb-memory-server) - because it makes the tests more expressive, and easier to integrate, than mocks.

 ### E2E tests

 E2E tests are stored in `.test.ts` files next to the files under test.